 Consider the locus $\mathcal{U}$ of stable Higgs bundles $(V,\Phi)$ where $V$ is an unstable vector bundle with trivial determinant.
 Then there exists a line bundle $L$ of degree $d>0$ that fits an exact sequence

-If $d>1$ then the bundle $L^{-2}K_C$ has no nonzero global section because it has negative degree, hence $L$ is $\Phi$-invariant for any Higgs field $\Phi\in H^0( End_0(V)\otimes K_C)$.
-The only case we have to check is $deg(L)=1$.
-The line bundle $L^{-2}K_C$ has degree 0: it has global sections if and only if it is trivial, that is $L$ is one of the 16 roots of the canonical bundle $K_C$.
+If $d>1$ then the bundle $L^{-2}K_C$ has no non-zero global section because it has negative degree, hence $L$ is $\Phi$-invariant for any Higgs field $\Phi\in H^0( End_0(V)\otimes K_C)$.
+The only case we have to check is $\deg(L)=1$.
+Since the line bundle $L^{-2}K_C$ has degree 0, it has global sections if and only if it is trivial, i.e. is $L=K^{\frac{1}{2}}$ is one of the 16 roots of the canonical bundle $K_C$.
 As a consequence, if there exists an unstable vector bundle $V$ which is stable as a Higgs bundle, then it must be an extension of those bundles by their duals.
-We show the following

 \begin{prop} The locus $\mathcal{U}$ of stable Higgs bundles $(V,\Phi)$ with $V$ unstable is isomorphic to 16 copies of $\co^3$, one for any root of the canonical bundle $K_C$.
 As a consequence its cohomology with compact support is given by